 Brewing for Best Results

-Brewing Method: Bring filtered or freshly drawn cold water to 175°F/ 76°C. With an infuser, use 1 slightly heaping teaspoon of loose tea per 8 oz of fluid water.
-Rinse the tea first by placing enough prepared water over the leaves and leave set for 10 seconds.
-Discard rinse water.
-Do not drink.
-Steep 1-3 minutes according to taste (the longer the steeping time the stronger the tea).
+Bring filtered or freshly drawn cold water to 209°F/ 98°C. Place 1 slightly heaping teaspoon of loose tea per 8 oz of fluid water.
+Steep 3-5 minutes according to taste (the longer the steeping time, the stronger the tea).

 iced tea instructions

 Per Pitcher: Makes 1 Quart.
-Bring filtered or freshly drawn cold water to 180°F/ 88°C. Place 6 slightly heaping teaspoon of loose tea in a heat resistant container.
+Bring filtered or freshly drawn cold water to 209°F/ 98°C. Place 6 slightly heaping teaspoon of loose tea in a heat resistant container.
 Pour 1 ¼ cup of prepared water over the tea leaves.
-Steep 5-7 minutes.
+Steep 5 minutes.
 With a fine mesh sieve, filter the hot tea liquor to the serving pitcher filled with ice.
 Add cold filtered water to top off.
 (Some luxury teas will turn cloudy when poured over ice).

 Making an amazing cup of tea requires several things.
 High quality tea, filtered or freshly drawn cold water, correct water temperature, time of infusion, and filters/infusers.
 Unfiltered water or too hot of water can ruin the best of teas.
 Always use filtered or freshly drawn cold water.
 Any flavor from water treatments or heavy minerals such as lime or calcium can taint the water.
 Brew at the ideal temperature.
 Too hot of water can scorch the leaves and produce a bitter brew.
 If you find that the tea is still bitter following the recommended brewing temperature, try lowering the brew temperature another 5 to 10 degrees.
 Use infusers that allow the tea leaves to fully expand and has full contact with the water.
 Ditch the tea bags.
 Know the steeping time for your tea.
 Too long of steeping can make your tea bitter and undesirable.
 Too short of time will make a weak tea.
 Don’t make tea in the microwave.